2021 General and Special Elections: Tuesday, November 2, 2021

 Living In Fairfax County (NOTE: Mason is located in Fairfax County):

-VOTE IN PERSON ON ELECTION DAY: If you are a commuter and want to vote on Election Day, go to your designated polling station between 6:00am and 7:00pm on Tuesday, November 5, 2019.
-Find your polling station at vote.virginia.gov.
+VOTE IN PERSON ON ELECTION DAY: If you are a commuter student and want to vote on Election Day, go to your designated polling station between 6:00am and 7:00pm on Nov.
+2, 2021.
+Find your polling station at: elections.virginia.gov.

-VOTE BY MAIL (ABSENTEE): We here at Mason Votes can think of only one reason to vote by mail – and that is if you are unable to leave your residence or will be out of the county on Election Day.
-Otherwise, everyone’s ballot is the same, regardless of your county of residence.
-Some students say they are “from” another state.
+VOTE BY MAIL (ABSENTEE): Some students say they are “from” another state.
 But if you sleep at night in Virginia, then you qualify to vote in Virginia.
 Update your registration with your Virginia address so you can vote conveniently.
-Don’t forget to change your voter registration when you move at vote.virginia.gov!
+Do not forget to change your voter registration when you move at elections.virignia.gov!